HaxeFlixel/snippets.haxeflixel.com/_proofs/overlap/group-overlap.md

 FlxG.overlap(groupA, groupB, handleCollision);
 // check if the player overlaps anything in groupB FlxG.overlap(player, groupB, handleCollision);
-// Chech if any objects in groupA overlap each other FlxG.overlap(groupA, groupA, handleCollision);
+// Check if any objects in groupA overlap each other FlxG.overlap(groupA, groupA, handleCollision);
 ```